complxalgorithm/TweetKeywordMapper/README.md

 chmod +x tweetkeywordmapper
 ```

-To run the script after doing that, simply enter:
+After making the script executable, you can simply run the script by entering:
 ```
 ./tweetkeywordmapper
 ```